yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-aws.md

 ### Pricing / Licensing
 The license for these products is baked into the product as an hourly cost.

-### Example
-Here's a video to walk you through how to set up a PoC environment:

 ## CloudFormation BYOL (Bring Your Own License)
 You may already have a license, and simply want help launching a Tyk Stack on AWS.
 For you, there is a BYOL CloudFormation product that will get you started with a 2 Gateway node stack: